Ultrasound Student Assessment (USA)

 Search the Health Sciences Website

-2021 Sonography Programs Online Application is now available
+2021 Sonography Programs Online Application is now closed

-The current application period is open from April 1 to June 1, 2021.
-You must complete the application in order to be considered for admission to the program.
+The current application period closed on June 1, 2021.
+Applicants will be notified by email of their status by July 1, 2021.
 For more information, please visit the Application Process page.Read more

 Onsite Information Session Updated